 Have you ever brushed over a small scab on the inside of your horse’s leg or noticed his reaction to a tender spot around his fetlock, but then put it out of your mind because it seemed insignificant?
 When you go down the trail, do you occasionally hear your horse’s shoes clank together and think he’s just overextending his stride?
 Even the most balanced movers will occasionally overreach, running the risk of pulling off a front shoe with their back toe or, worse, clipping the bulb of their heel.
-With the precision footwork demanded of many performance horses, an interference-related abrasion is inevitable, and sometimes even the most conformationally correct horse will track less than perfectly and bang himself.
-If your horse does any of these things, protective legwear may prevent minor injuries, as well as give him additional, much-needed support when you are pushing him to peak performance levels.

 There are basically two types of protective legwear.
 Interference boots protect the horse’s legs from bumps and abrasions while working.
 These include bell boots, splint and shin boots, sid boots and jumping boots.
 Hock and knee boots also protect the horse, but are not typically used when the horse is working.